 Sure, granola is a quick, easy, and oh-so-delicious breakfast option.
 But, one cup packs about 270 calories.
 That’s more calories than a bar of chocolate and a can of soda.
 The calories also come staggeringly close to a cheeseburger!

 Furthermore, if there’s one thing we know about granola, it’s the fact that we can never have just one serving.
-So, save your stock of granola for a cheat meal and opt for low calorie,
+So, save your stock of granola for a cheat meal and opt for low calorie, low fat options like oatmeal.1 2

 2. Fruit Juice